bahaidev/bahaibot/CONTRIBUTING.md

 ## Commands

-Bot commands are stored in the file `getCommands.js` which expects the following structure:
+Bot commands are stored in the file `getCommands.js` which generally expects the following structure:

 ```js